 and Process Committee 2020-01-23 changes

+Changes marked as redlining

 Table of Contents

 [omitted here]

 Purpose of Open Projects

 An OASIS Open Project [1] (or Project) is a program hosted by OASIS for the development of code, specifications and other artifacts under open source licenses, under one or more of the Applicable Licenses listed in Section 15, and selected by the Project as specified below.
 OASIS Open Projects are conducted according to the provisions of these Rules.
 The OASIS Committee Operations Process [2] provides general provisions concerning the operation of all committees that may apply to the work of a Project Governing Board (PGB).
 Certain defined terms used in this document have the meaning provided in the OASIS Defined Terms [3].